 Know the Dangers in Your Older Home

 This is because people tend to forget that everyone is potential to be a fire victim and every home has a fire hazard.
-Implementing fire safety measures including prevention, early detection and control can preventing losses in a long way.
+Implementing fire safety measures including prevention, early detection and control can prevent losses in a long way.

-Actually older homes pose an even greater threat as dependence on electricity is increasing.
+Actually, older homes pose an even greater threat as dependence on electricity is increasing.

-But as the home are built before many of the electronics and appliances were even invented, the increased demands for energy can be overburden an older home’s electrical system causing fires or electrocutions.
+But as the home are built before many of the electronics and appliances were even invented, the increased demands for energy can overburden an older home’s electrical system causing fires or electrocutions.

 Thus, by using more up-to-date technology and by recognizing warning signs your home may be showing can prevent many electrocutions and home electrical fires.
-First, you need to educate yourself on the dangers commonly found in home so that you can take an active role in protecting yourself.
+First, you need to educate yourself on the dangers commonly found in the home so that you can take an active role in protecting yourself.

 Arc Fault Circuit Interrupters (AFCIs)